Create a regular list

 # [1] "person"

-Generic functions are the heart of S3.
-A generic is a function that delegates to a specific implementation based on the object is class.
-You create a generic using UseMethod.
+Generic functions are the heart of S3 classes.
+A generic is a function that delegates to a specific implementation based on the object’s class.
+You create a generic using UseMethod, which tells R to search for and call the appropriate method at runtime:

 # Define a generic for describing people